Power Up 2022 AT Conference and Expo

 Participants will be introduced to evidence supporting learning of assistive technology in the classroom during literacy activities.
 Strategies using universal design, team collaboration and adult learning strategies so that all classroom and support professionals integrate and learn AT will be discussed.
 A variety of assistive technology will be presented for practical solutions to meet a variety of learners' needs.
 Use of case studies and application of ideas will be encouraged during the course.
 Course will address visual, cognitive, physical, psychosocial areas and literacy.

-G3 – Watch the Apple Watch
+G3 – Watch the Apple Watch (Also available as a virtual session) - Salon E

 By Denny Huff